 Appendix C: Numerical implementation.
 Discusses the numerical implementation of the processes and model formulation of Chapter 2.

-1.4 Technical reference version and revisions
+1.2 Manual version and revisions

+A manual applies to a certain release of the related numerical program.
 This manual applies to XBeach version 1.22 (revision 4567) also known as the 'King's 'day release.
-The changes with respect to the previous XBeach release; the v1.21.3657 Groundhog Day version (February 7th, 2014):